hopeross/psrails-learning/README.md

   * paved path of routing and custom routes isn't covered till lesson 39 lol
 * Lesson 17 - Migrations, again
   * Other than a bizarre data fight this went fairly smoothly
+* Lesson 18 - Model Validations
+  * Other than the ruby version of regex going on this was pretty straight forward.
 *